amare1990/Blog-App/README.md

-  - `rails server or rails s`
+  - Use the command `rspec` in the root directory of the repo.
-  - Since the purpose of this milestone is to exercise on creating models and apply `CRUD` methods on the model object, use the rails console using `rails c` command in your root directory of your project.
+  - If you want to run the tests for each unit-test, use the command `rspec spec/models/modelclassname_spec.rb`, where  `modelclassname_spec.rb` is the name of the test unit.